Hyattsville, Maryland: Transportation

-Roads and highways

-Several major surface highways serve Hyattsville.
-The most prominent of these is U.S. Route 1, which follows Rhode Island Avenue and Baltimore Avenue through the center of the city.
-US 1 connects southward to Washington, D.C. and northward through College Park to Interstate 95/Interstate 495 (the Capital Beltway).
-U.S. Route 1 Alternate follows the southern section of Baltimore Avenue to Bladensburg and provides an alternate route to Washington, D.C.
-Maryland Route 410 follows East-West Highway, connecting many of Washington, D.C.'s inner suburbs with Hyattsville.
-Two other state highways serving to connect Hyattsville to nearby towns include Maryland Route 208 and Maryland Route 500.

 Public transportation

 The Hyattsville Crossing and West Hyattsville Metro station both serve Hyattsville.
 Hyattsville is also served by the Riverdale MARC commuter train station, as well as a few Metrobus and TheBus routes.
 Students and staff at the University of Maryland have access to the free Shuttle–UM bus that goes from historic Hyattsville to the University of Maryland campus in College Park.

 Bikeways

-Hyattsville is well connected to regional Anacostia Tributary Trail System network of hiker–biker trails, including the Northwest Branch Trail, which runs along the southern and western sides of the city, and the Rhode Island Avenue Trolley Trail.
+Hyattsville is well connected to the regional Anacostia Tributary Trail System network of hiker–biker trails, including the Northwest Branch Trail, which runs along the southern and western sides of the city, and the Rhode Island Avenue Trolley Trail.
 Numerous city streets include bicycle sharrows, along with a few unprotected bike lanes.
 Capital Bikeshare has eight bikeshare stations within the city.